StefanKruse/LAVESI/README.txt

 Start a simulation:
 1. compile the code with the help of the makefile: "make parallel"
 2. update the settings of the simulation run in the parameter file "parameter.txt"
-3. create the output folder "mkdir output"
+3. create a output folder, e.g. by "mkdir output"
-3. execute the program: "./LAVESI"
+3. execute the program with "./LAVESI"

 Prerequisites:
 - linux OS